Prachin Kamrupi Nritya Sangha

 Prachin Kamrupi Nritya Sangha is troupe for preservation and promotion of ancient Kamrupi dance forms.
 Since its formation it helped in renewing interest in forgotten dance forms of region.

 Establishment

 It was formed in April 1938, by Jibeswar Goswami and Suresh Chandra Goswami with a vision to conserve dying ancient dance forms of Kamrup region.

 Role

-Many ancient Kamrupi system of dancing, are revived by the Prachin Kamarupi Nritya Sangha, despite of hard time drawing public interest, raising funds and in keeping body and soul together.
+Many ancient Kamrupi systems of dancing, were revived by the Prachin Kamarupi Nritya Sangha, despite having a hard time drawing public interest, raising funds and in keeping body and soul together.